Net operating loss

-For taxable years 2020, 2021, and 2022, California has suspended the NOL carryover deduction.
+For taxable years 2020 and 2021, California has suspended the NOL carryover deduction.
 Both corporations and individual taxpayers may continue to compute and carryover an NOL during the suspension period.
 Different rules apply depending on the amount of income per year.

 The suspension does not apply:

 - For individual taxpayers, if they have net business income or modified adjusted gross income of less than $1 million.